team-moeller/better-access-pivottable/README.md

 ```

 * In line 1 a variable of the type BAPT_PivotTable is declared.
-* In line 2 a new instance of this class is created and the web browser control is assigned to the class module.
+* In line 2 a new instance of this class is created and the edge browser control is assigned to the class module.
 * The pivot table is created in line 3.

 When you run this code, you will see a pivot table with some data.
 At the moment no data source is assigned.
 In such a case, Better-Access PivotTable simply shows a standard data source with 6 entries.
 This is particularly practical for our example.
 We have now done a quick test and fundamentally implemented the pivot table.